EmilRamsvik/Digital-Garden/content/Books/Book Reviews/Strategy/Good Strategy Bad Strategy.md

 - Entropy is a great boon to management and strategy consultants.
 Despite all the high-level concepts consultants advertise, the bread and butter of every consultant’s business is undoing entropy—cleaning up the debris and weeds that grow in every organizational garden.

-- Call this a hump chart.
-Whenever you can assign profit or gain to individual products, outlets, areas, segments, or any other portion of the total, you can build a hump chart.

 - You will also glimpse almost every building block of good strategy: intelligent anticipation, a guiding policy that reduced complexity, the power of design, focus, using advantage, riding a dynamic wave of change, and the important role played by the inertia and disarray of rivals.

 - Good strategy is built on functional knowledge about what works, what doesn’t, and why.
 Generally available functional knowledge is essential, but because it is available to all, it can rarely be decisive

 - This is the centerpiece of scientific thinking—the idea of refutation.
 Unless an idea can possibly be proved false by observable fact, it is not scientific.

-- Started, became a living experiment.
-One of the most important resources a business can have is valuable privileged information—that is, knowing something that others do not.
+- One of the most important resources a business can have is valuable privileged information—that is, knowing something that others do not.

 - Being strategic is being less myopic—less shortsighted—than others.
 You must perceive and take into account what others do not, be they colleagues or rivals.
 Being less myopic is not the same as pretending you can see the future.